galette/galettedoc/source/about.rst

    $ sphinx-build -b gettext source source/locale

-In order to test your modifications locally on your workstation, you will need to build the documentation using an addtitonnal parameter with the ``make`` command.
-For example, to build the documentation in HTML in English, run :
+In order to test your modifications locally on your workstation, you will need to build the documentation using an additional parameter with the ``make`` command.
+For example, to build the documentation in HTML in French, run :

 ::

-   $ make -e SPHINXOPTS="-D language='en'" html
+   $ make -e SPHINXOPTS="-D language='fr'" html

 .. note::

-   By default, the ``make`` command will build the documentation in current locale.
+   By default, the ``make`` command will build the documentation in English.

 How to contribute?
 ==================